ssshiva1333/binomial-calculator/README.md

 # Binomial Calculator
-it is written by using  Python
+It is written by using  Python